-Attachments:
+Attachments: None

 1. Overall Description:

 The following requirement has been defined in TS 22.261 by SA1 as “non-public networks” was originally introduced in Release 16.

 Subject to an agreement between the operators and service providers, operator policies and the regional or national regulatory requirements, the 5G system shall support for non-public network subscribers: